zephyrproject-rtos/trusted-firmware-m/docs/security/threat_models/generic_threat_model.rst

 This generic threat model provides an overall analysis of TF-M implementation and identifies general threats and mitigation.

+There is also a dedicated document for physical attacks mitigations which can be found :doc:`here </technical_references/design_docs/tfm_physical_attack_mitigation>`.

 .. note::

   If you think a security vulnerability is found, please follow